Vyral/mary-peacock-recruiting/_posts/2020-03-09-positive-personality-traits-for-real-estate-agents.md

 * Honest
 * Organized

-Being “knowledgeable,” means doing your homework before your client appointments\!
+Being “knowledgeable” means doing your homework before your client appointments\!
 Be informed about market conditions and economic trends.
 Know what’s going on in your community.
 Be informed about new developments, local amenities and so on.

-\*\*3.
-Listen more than you speak. \*\*
+**3. Listen more than you speak. **

 New agents can be so busy trying to win business that they dominate the conversation, spending the whole appointment talking about themselves\!